jaketon121/Reading-Project/Own the Day, Own Your Life - Aubrey Marcus.md

 yourself.
 Listen to your body, do what you feel like you should do, and don’t get caught up and in over your head.

+# End Point Of Workout
+Conventional means of exercise are going to create conventional results.
+And if you go to your local mall and look around, that isn’t going to cut it.
+Try out unconventional equipment like kettlebells, clubs, maces, and ropes.